 And I don't want you to think by any means I think it's perfect because I know it's not.

-I know the SNAP issue is a big issue of Charles Grassley's uh clean energy tax credits is a big one, whether or not we're actually cutting enough out of this bill, and then you've got to get it by the this one person, the Senate parliamentarian, and make sure that it passes the bird rule without getting too complicated in the Senate if you want to have uh i if you want to overcome cloture,
+I know the SNAP issue is a big issue of Charles Grassley's clean energy tax credits is a big one, whether or not we're actually cutting enough out of this bill.

-which needs sixty votes for passage, reconciliation is a is a means to do it.
+If you want to overcome cloture, which needs 60 votes for passage, reconciliation is a means to do it.

-It's how Obamacare was passed, the inflation reduction act was passed, but there are very rigid, you know, arcane rules in the Senate that have to be approved by one person, quote the Senate parliamentarian.
+But there are very rigid, you know, arcane rules in the Senate that have to be approved by one person, quote, the Senate parliamentarian.

-So, and they they must all have to do with spending, and I know it sounds complicated because it is, and it's unnecessarily so, but uh Rand Paul is with us.
+And I know it sounds complicated because it is, and it's unnecessarily so.

-Well, I think you're right, and the main thrust of the bill is to make the tax cuts that I've supported and voted for from 2017 to make a lot of them permanent, to add in some new tax cuts.
+And the main thrust of the bill is to make the tax cuts that I've supported and have voted for from 2017 to make a lot of them permanent, to add in some new tax cuts.

-I am always been in favor of letting the money remain in the hands of those who earned it, you know, try to keep it in the private marketplace, keep government small and not increase taxes.
+I have always been in favor of letting the money remain in the hands of those who earned it, you know, try to keep it in the private marketplace, keep government small and not increase taxes.

-So that I'm four.
+So that I'm for.

 There is some spending cuts.

-I wish there were more, but even though they're imperfect and I won't get everything I want in the spending cuts, I will support uh what spending cuts.
+But even though they're imperfect and I won't get everything I want in the spending cuts, I will support what spending cuts.

-I won't support raising the debt ceiling five trillion because once I'm gone, once there is no me uh or anybody else like me supporting uh where where where are you going?
+And I've told the president this, but I've also told the leadership for months and months now, I won't support raising the debt ceiling $5 trillion because once I'm gone, once there is no me or anybody else like me supporting, uh, where, where, where are you going?

 You're a young man.

-It's it's done for.
+It's done for.

-See, in the past, this has always been a democrat process.
+See, in the past, this has always been a Democrat process.

-We've never ever raised the debt ceiling without all the Democrats and the big government Republicans voting for it.
+We've never, ever raised the debt ceiling without all the Democrats and the big government Republicans voting for it.

 This will be the first time that the conservative movement gets behind raising the debt ceiling.